-Download speeds of 10Mbps are available on Vodafone Basics & Unlimited mobile plans as well as ADSL home broadband connections.
+Download speeds of 10Mbps are available on Vodafone Unlimited mobile plans as well as ADSL home broadband connections.

 In the UK, 10Mbps is the average speed of a standard home broadband connection (one that’s based on ADSL technology rather than fibre).
-It’s also the maximum download speed available when using a Vodafone Basics or Vodafone Unlimited price plan in your mobile phone.
+It’s also the maximum download speed available when using a Vodafone Unlimited price plan in your mobile phone.

 In this article, we’ll look at what you’re able to do with a download speed of 10Mbps.
 We’ll start by looking at 10Mbps price plans, both for your mobile phone and for your home broadband connection.
 We’ll then look at individual services like video calling, streaming and online gaming, asking what you’ll be able to do on a 10Mbps plan.